alecramsay/T/docs/commands/groupby.md

 - **by**: list of columns to group by
 - **only**: list of columns, optional -- By default, all numeric columns are grouped.
 If 'only' is specified, only those column are grouped.
-- **agg**: list of functions, optional -- By default, all aggregate functions are computed: {sum, count, mean, std, min, max, median}.
+- **agg**: list of functions, optional -- By default, all [aggregate functions](../aggregates.md) are computed.
 If 'agg' is specified, only those functions are computed.

 ## Examples